 Even though Copenhagen is the top destination for those who plan to visit Denmark, the country has many hidden gems that every traveler who enjoys going off the beaten track should know.
-Here are ten reasons why heading up to Skagen is more interesting and challenging.
+Here are reasons why heading up to Skagen is more interesting and challenging.
+Did you know – Culture Trip now does bookable, small-group trips?
+Pick from authentic, immersive Epic Trips, compact and action-packed Mini Trips and sparkling, expansive Sailing Trips.

 Its Breathtaking Landscape and Unique Natural Phenomena